- Challenge Spirits

 You can click on the image below to watch on YouTube.

-*We will be holding two guidance sessions on the dates below:
+*We will be holding guidance sessions in early October.
+(Information will be released on the beginning of September)

 What is the Freshman Intercultural Relations Study Trip (FIRST) Program?FIRST is a four-day, three-night program that offers first-year students the opportunity to spend the break between quarters*1 to travel to other parts of Japan or overseas and directly experience Asian culture and society by interacting with local people and conducting field research.
 The FIRST Program is held twice a year: once in another country for domestic students in the spring and once in another part of Japan for international students in the fall.